NBJIN/CONSTRUCTIONBLOG/README.md

 ## Testing

-While completing this project i came across a number of errors some exmples of same are below.
+While completing this project i came across a number of errors and kept a record of same.
+Now some of these errors maybe irrelavent due to changes in code or code deletion but below is just a sample of errors that I came across and how i resolved them.

 - When saving models file for the Post Model  got the following error:
   TypeError: __init__() got an unexpected keyword argument 'max_lenght'